What is sensory processing disorder?

 Check your insurance

-Talk to your doctor about how a therapist fits in your health insurance.
+Talk to your health insurance representative about how a therapist fits in your health coverage.
 Many times, insurance won’t pay for therapies used to treat SPD.
-That’s because SPD isn’t yet recognized as an official disorder.
+That’s because SPD isn’t yet recognized as an official diagnosis.

 Living with sensory processing disorder